birotaio/mongodb-gcs-backup/README.md

 ### Configuration

-The following table lists the configurable parameters you can set up w.
+The following table lists the configurable parameters you can set up.

 Environment Variable | Required | Default | Description
 ---------------------|----------|---------|-------------